 Reviews for new providers

-Humana Military monitors all new network and non-network ACSP/Sole ABA providers during their initial 180 days of participation within the TRICARE East Region.
-After 180 days, we will review records for clinical documentation and claims submission for compliance.
+Humana Military audits all new network and non-network ACSP/Sole ABA providers during their initial 180 days of participation within the TRICARE East Region for clinical documentation and claims submission for compliance.
 Providers must submit medical records to Humana Military in response to any review requests on or before the due date specified.
-Medical records not received by the due date will negatively affect the audit score.
-Audit results will be shared with new providers.
-Provider education will be provided as needed to address inconsistencies with the program requirements.
+Medical records not received by the due date will negatively affect the audit score.Audit results will be shared with new providers, and provider education will be provided as needed to address inconsistencies with the program requirements.

 Administrative reviews

-• High-dollar, erratic, or inconsistent billing and coding patterns
+• High-dollar, erratic or inconsistent billing and coding patterns

 • Changes in billing frequency

-• Concurrent billing (i.e. billing for two services at the same time)
+• Concurrent billing (i.e., billing for two services at the same time)

-• Misrepresentation of provider (i.e. filing for a non-rendering provider or non-authorized provider)
+• Misrepresentation of provider (i.e., filing for a non-rendering provider or non-authorized provider)

 • Claims patterns of “impossible days”